mknzz/burglary-docs/install.md

 > - **qb-lockpick**

 ## Please read the installation guide below carefully.

-**Before following these steps make sure qb-burglary 2.0 has been removed from your resource folder.**

 {: .important }
 It is **strongly recommended** to use the latest recommended FiveM server artifact version, which is currently **7290**.
 However, this resource should be compatible with server versions starting from **3245** and onwards.
 For the game build, it is advised to use any version ranging from **2372** to **2802**.
 Please note that **OneSync** must be enabled.